-Template-matching methods for visual tracking have gained popularity recently due to their comparable performance and fast speed.
+Template-matching methods for visual tracking have gained popularity recently due to their good performance and fast speed.
 However, they lack effective ways to adapt to changes in the target object’s appearance, making their tracking accuracy still far from state-of-the-art.
 In this paper, we propose a dynamic memory network to adapt the template to the target’s appearance variations during tracking.
-An LSTM is used as a memory controller, where the input is the search feature map and the outputs are the control signals for the reading and writing process of the memory block.
-As the location of the target is at first unknown in the search feature map, an attention mechanism is applied to concentrate the LSTM input on the potential target.
+The reading and writing process of the external memory is controlled by an LSTM network with the search feature map as input.
+A spatial attention mechanism is applied to concentrate the LSTM input on the potential target as the location of the target is at first unknown.
 To prevent aggressive model adaptivity, we apply gated residual template learning to control the amount of retrieved memory that is used to combine with the initial template.
+In order to alleviate the drift problem, we also design a “negative” memory unit that stores templates for distractors, which are used to cancel out wrong responses from the object template.
+To further boost the tracking performance, an auxiliary classification loss is added after the feature extractor part.
 Unlike tracking-by-detection methods where the object’s information is maintained by the weight parameters of neural networks, which requires expensive online fine-tuning to be adaptable, our tracker runs completely feed-forward and adapts to the target’s appearance changes by updating the external memory.
-Moreover, unlike other tracking methods where the model capacity is fixed after offline training – the capacity of our tracker can be easily enlarged as the memory requirements of a task increase, which is favorable for memorizing long-term object information.
-Extensive experiments on OTB and VOT demonstrates that our tracker MemTrack performs favorably against state-of-the-art tracking methods while retaining real-time speed of 50 fps.
+Moreover, the capacity of our model is not determined by the network size as with other trackers – the capacity can be easily enlarged as the memory requirements of a task increase, which is favorable for memorizing long-term object information.
+Extensive experiments on the OTB and VOT datasets demonstrate that our trackers perform favorably against state-of-the-art tracking methods while retaining real-time speed.

 - Learning Dynamic Memory Networks for Object Tracking.

 In: European Conference on Computer Vision (ECCV), Munich, Sept 2018. [code]